What is Physical Access Control?

 - An IT or security administrator grants access privileges to a user (e.g., an employee or visitor).

-- The privileges are distributed to the user in the form of a physical credential like a proximity card or key fob.
+- The privileges are distributed to the user in the form of a physical credential like a proximity card, key fob or mobile app.
 Alternatively, Genea customers can access their building or office using an employee badge in Apple Wallet.

 - The user shows their credential to a door reader, which, in turn, scans the information.